ajsmth/rn-tools/packages/navigation/readme.md

 }
 ```

-Hopefully this gives you an idea of how you can easily create your own components using `Stack` and `Tabs` without too much effort
+Hopefully this gives you an idea of how you might create your own components using `Stack` and `Tabs` without too much effort

 ## Advanced Usage